 What to Do About Excessive Sweat

 While sweating is a natural phenomenon (and essential!), it can also be uncomfortable and embarrassing.
-Here’s what you can do to help ease your discomfort.
+Here’s what you can do to help ease your discomfort:

-Watch your diet.
 Avoid spicy foods and caffeine, and opt for foods that reduce sweat.
 Certain foods, hot beverages and caffeine activate neurotransmitters in your brain, which stimulate your sweat glands.
 It’s why you immediately feel flushed when you take a huge bite of chicken curry.
 If you do have spicy food or coffee, eat slowly, and always have water and other dry foods such as chips or rice on hand.

-Find ways to de-stress.
 Anxiety and stress can cause sweating.
 Be aware of how your body responds, and find ways to decrease your anxiety, such as deep breathing, taking a walk or other relaxation techniques.

-Choose the right clothing.
 There’s nothing more uncomfortable than visible pit stains on your shirt.
 Choosing the right clothing can help alleviate any embarrassment and keep you comfortable all day long.